 Foreign currency risk is the risk that changes in exchange rates will adversely impact the fair value of an investment.
-The Fund's currency risk exposures, or exchange rate risks, primarily reside within the Fund's international investment holdings.
 The Fund does not have a formal policy for managing foreign currency risk.
-As of June 30, 2023, the Fund's investments that are classified as international are payable in U.S. dollars.
+As of June 30, 2023, the Fund did not have any exposure to foreign currency risk.